Kadeko/VRCBreeze/README.md

 <p align="center"><img src="Documentation/Resources/VRCB_Header.png" width="512" height="128"></p>
 <p align="center">https://github.com/user-attachments/assets/471d30b5-6dd6-4d1b-8b4d-d84232aaf7a5</p>

 VRCBreeze is Non-Destructive prefab that allows you to create any bone move in the wind.
 It can be your hair, clothes, anything!
+This uses zero colliders and works well with good performant avatars!

 ## **Features:**
 - Wind strength, Direction, Local & World space options, and Strength/Direction Randomization!